briandowns/libtrietree/README.md

 ## Example

-The example loads all words from the system dictionary, ignorning all words that non-alphabetical characters, searched for a few, deletes 1, and then searches for the deleted word.
+The example loads all words from the system dictionary, ignoring all words that non-alphabetical characters, searched for a few, deletes 1, and then searches for the deleted word.

 Build the example: